Chelsea 0-0 Arsenal

 Excellent Arsenal show real steel

-Arsenal boss Arsene Wenger insisted the debacle of the 4-0 loss at Liverpool in August - a performance that provoked fierce criticism of both manager and players - was an "accident".
+Wenger insisted the debacle of the loss at Liverpool in August - a performance that provoked fierce criticism of both manager and players - was an "accident".

 The words were greeted with cynicism by those who had been at the scene of identical Arsenal 'accidents' at Anfield three times in the past four years and wondered whether Wenger was again at odds with the reality of the Gunners' plight.